rhel-labs/learn-katacoda/openscap/step4.md

 # Remediating and rescanning against a profile

+One of the failed rules in the scan done in the previous step was related to IPSec support.

 In this step, you will remediate a single failed rule related to IPSec support.

 __NOTE__: Many of the remediations involve restarting the host, and the current demo environment does not support host reboots yet.
 Thus, this lab will